HarrisonHall/slipstream/README.md

 - `slipfeed`
   - [ ] Add other built-in feed implementations (e.g. activitypub)
-  - [ ] Allow custom user agents
 - `slipstream` (general)
   - [ ] Add more filters (regex/pomsky, allowlists, etc.)
   - [ ] OPML conversion support
   - [ ] Use sqlite for storing entries and feed definitions
-  - [ ] Support atom exports
 - `slipstream` (reader)
   - [ ] Support pagination (or make automatic)
   - [ ] Indicate pending updates
+  - [ ] Improve help menu
+- `slipstream` (api)
+  - [ ] Allow syncing tags to a slipstream server
+  - [ ] Add support for a shared secret in an http header

 ## Contributing

 Simple bug fixes and suggestions are welcome.
-At this time, more in-depth contributions will likely be rejected unless communicated and planned ahead-of-time.
+At this time, more in-depth contributions will likely be rejected unless discussed ahead-of-time.